out-0/Python-module00/Module00/README.md

 -Submit just the function implementation in the file, no need for the main program.

+At this module the exercises aim to provide some basic input, output methods, also with the usage of the flow control with conditions statements and loop approaches

 To test the functions, a program ***main.py*** is provided to test the required behavior for each function.